Home

 Photo: Josef Scaylea.
 This promotional photo emphasizes the bravery, strength and skill of the log driver who works in a huge boom pond at the Weyerhaeuser Mill.
 These logs are the last remains of the ancient wild forests and big trees of Puget Sound.

 The Forest History Society (FHS) originated in 1946 as the Forest Products History Foundation (FPHF).
-From about 1948 to 1955, the FPHF logo (above) pictured a male log driver standing on a log boom.
+From about 1948 to 1955, the FPHF logo (above) pictured a burly male log driver standing on a log boom.
 This was replaced in 1961 by an abstract black triangle design similar to the Weyerhaeuser logo but repeated seven times, emphasizing the close tie between the Forest History Society and its industrial sponsor (Weyerhaeuser's motto: "Timber is a crop").
-The uninspiring FHS tree farm - like logo lasted for over 40 years, until 2002, when it was replaced by a naturalistic ancient oak tree design, more akin to the "tree of knowledge" pictured for a National Book Festival poster (left).
+The uninspiring FHS tree farm logo lasted for over 40 years, until 2002, when it was replaced by a naturalistic ancient oak tree design, more akin to the "tree of knowledge" (left) seen in a National Book Festival poster.
 By now Weyerhaeuser's triangle logo had become synonymous with forest destruction (lower left).
-With its new "ancient tree" image, the Forest History Society proclaimed to launch environmental history into the 21st century - hence its disingenuous motto: "By understanding our past, we shape our future."
+With its new "ancient tree" image, the Forest History Society proclaimed to launch environmental history into the 21st century – hence its disingenuous motto: "By understanding our past, we shape our future."
 A more honest, non greenwash motto might be: "By stumping our past, we misshape our future."

 Left: Poster, 2004 National Book Festival to encourage reading sponsored by the Library of Congress and US First Lady Laura Bush